SamuelM333/samuelmurillo.xyz/source/about/index.md

 date: 2021-08-09 21:15:25
 ---

-I'm an SRE with a software development background, dedicated to observability and cloud solutions. <!-- more -->
+I'm an SRE with a software development background, dedicated to observability, development experience and cloud solutions. <!-- more -->

 ![Myself](./about/me.jpeg)